Akshit7080/Super_store_sales/README.md

 # Super_store_sales

 **objective**
-To Contribute to the success of a business by utilizing data analysis<br>
+To Contribute to the success of a business by utilizing data analysis<br><hr>
 techniques,specifically Focusing on time series analysis,<br> to provide valueable insight and accurate sales Forecasting.